 Best to Transfer a Balance

-Since the 0% intro APR applies to balances transferred during the first four months, you could even spend some time racking up balances on your rewards credit cards, claiming the cash back or travel rewards, and then transferring those balances to the Citi® Diamond Preferred® Card within the four-month cutoff to pay those balances without paying interest.
+Since the 0% intro APR applies to balances transferred during the first 4 months, you could even spend some time racking up balances on your rewards credit cards, claiming the cash back or travel rewards, and then transferring those balances to the Citi® Diamond Preferred® Card within the four-month cutoff to pay those balances without paying interest.

 I’ve never seen a credit card like the Barclaycard Ring® Mastercard®.
 The variable APR is low — and unlike other credit cards with APR ranges, you know exactly what you’re getting when you apply.